 We have presented the proof system LKF and have proved that it is sound and complete for LK and that the cut rule and the initial rule are admissible.
 The proofs of these theorems were all done directly using permutation arguments.
-While the LKF system exhibits features from linear logic, the proofs here do not assume any background in linear logic or in intuitionistic logic.
-We expect that LKF will provide a convenient framework for proving many proof-theoretic proofs of first-order classical logic.
+We have illustrated the utility of LKF by applying it to some standard topics that arise in the proof theory of classical logic.
+We hope that while the metatheory of LKF was established by tedious permutation arguments, many other properties of proofs in classical logic can be proved by applying LKF directly and without the need for such permutation arguments.

-Acknowledgments: We thank Marianna Girlando for her comments on an earlier version of this paper.
+Acknowledgments: We thank Beniamino Accattoli and Marianna Girlando for their comments on an earlier version of this paper.